arne-schroppe/dash/README.md

 message = "The winning number is: \(winner)!"
 ```

-A fairly useful kind of value in Dash is the symbol.
+A fairly useful kind of value in dash is the symbol.
 A symbol is simply a `:` followed by
 an identifier:
 ```
 job = :engineer